GAMR: A Guided Attention Model for (visual) Reasoning: Method

-\paragraph{SVRT} For the baselines in this dataset, we compared our architecture performance to a Relational Network ($RN$) \cite{santoro2017simple}, a popular architecture for reasoning in VQA.
-The $RN$ uses the same CNN backbone as \textit{MAREO} with feature maps of dimension $\mathcal{R}^{128,hw}$ where $h=8$ and $w=8$.
+\paragraph{Baselines} For the baselines in this dataset, we compared our architecture performance to a Relational Network ($RN$), a popular architecture for reasoning in VQA.
+The $RN$ uses the same CNN backbone as \textit{GAMR} with feature maps of dimension $\mathcal{R}^{128,hw}$ where $h=8$ and $w=8$.
 We consider each spatial location of the encoded feature representation as an object (i.e., $N=8\times 8=64$ object representations).
-We computed all pairwise combinations between all 64 representations using a shared MLP between all the possible pairs (4096 pairs).
-These combinations were then averaged and processed through another MLP to compute a relational feature vector before the final prediction layer ($f_{\phi}$).
-In a sense, \textit{MAREO} is a special case of an $RN$ network endowed with the ability to attend to a task-relevant subset ($N$ = 4) of these representations with the help of a controller instead of exhaustively computing all 4,096 possible relations -- thus reducing the computing and memory requirements of the architecture very significantly.
+We computed all pairwise combinations between all 64 representations using a shared MLP between all the possible pairs (totalling 4096 pairs).
+These combinations are then averaged and processed through another MLP to compute a relational feature vector ($all_{obj}$) before the final prediction layer ($f_{\phi}$).
+In a sense, \textit{GAMR} is a special case of an $RN$ network endowed with the ability to attend to a task-relevant subset ($N$ = 4) of these representations with the help of a controller instead of exhaustively computing all 4,096 possible relations -- thus reducing the computing and memory requirements of the architecture very significantly.